DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 That should bring up the QR-code.
 Take a photo of the QR-code with your phone.
 You can close the Transaction dialog.

 We are now going back to Tails.
 So, either go to your second computer or restart your main computer on Tails.
-We are going to handle a private key, make sure to follow the same procedure that you used when generating the keys (that no one can see what you do).
+We are going to handle a seeds, make sure to follow the same procedure that you used when generating the seeds (that no one can see what you do).
 In Tails, launch Electrum like before.
 If you already have Electrum running create a new wallet by going to `File>New/Restore` (we are going to create the exact same wallet as before as a check that our seed works).

 Click next at the first window: